Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/7-design1-using-gpio-timer-interrupts.md

 ## Summary

-In this design example, we created the hardware design in Vivado with Processing System and GPIO modules.
-The hardware is exported to XSA file.
-We imported the hardware to PetaLinux to update the device tree.
-The re-generated PetaLinux image can boot the board.
-We also imported the XSA to Vitis Software Platform to create the platform project and developed software for ARM Cortex-R5F.
-We finally created the boot image to include software binaries run on both APU and RPU to make the system perform as we planned.
+In this design example, you created the hardware design in Vivado with processing system and GPIO modules.
+The hardware was exported to an XSA file.
+You imported the hardware to PetaLinux to update the device tree.
+The regenerated PetaLinux image can boot the board.
+You also imported the XSA to the Vitis software platform to create the platform project and developed software for Arm Cortex-R5F.
+You finally created the boot image to include software binaries to run on both the APU and RPU to make the system perform as planned.

 The [next chapter](./8-boot-and-configuration.md) introduces more boot and configuration techniques.